Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 ### Configuration

 - *Query*
-  Select the MySQL query to be applied to the mapping.
+  Click the drop-down list and select the MySQL query to be applied to the mapping.
+All available queries are displayed in the list.
 The MySQL query can be created in the *DB and Reporting* module: *DB and Reporting > Managed queries > Tab QUERIES*.

 - [TEST]
   Click this button to run the selected query and test if a valid value is extracted.